tjmcs/dn-spark/docs/Deployment-Scenarios.md

 # Example deployment scenarios

 There are a five basic deployment scenarios that are supported by this playbook.
 In the first two (shown below) we'll walk through the deployment of Spark to a single node and the deployment of a multi-node Spark cluster using a static inventory file.
 In the third scenario, we will demonstrate how the deployment of a multi-master cluster differs from the single-master cluster deployment that is shown in the second scenario.
-Finally, in the fourth scenario, we will show how the same multi-node Spark cluster deployment shown in the second and third scenarios could be performed using the dynamic inventory scripts for both AWS and OpenStack instead of a static inventory file.
+In the fourth scenario, we will show how the same multi-node Spark cluster deployment shown in the second and third scenarios could be performed using the dynamic inventory scripts for both AWS and OpenStack instead of a static inventory file.
+Finally, we'll walk through the process of "growing" an existing cluster by adding nodes to it.

 ## Scenario #1: deploying Spark to a single node
 While this is the simplest of the deployment scenarios that are supported by this playbook, it is more than likely that deployment of Spark to a single node is really only only useful for very simple test environments.
 Even the most basic (default) Spark deployments that are typically shown in online examples of how to deploy Spark are two-node deployments.
 Nevertheless, we will start our discussion with this deployment scenario since it is the simplest.